 Wireless Network Adapter

 -the RAM, from a GSkill Ripjaws Series 2x4GB DDR3 1600 to a GSkill Ripjaws X Series 2x4GB DDR3 2133 and finally to a GSkill Ripjaws Series 2x8GB DDR3 2400, where it will stop until/unless I upgrade the CPU and Mobo.
 I was beginning to have problems with gaming, so I used the kit I'd been holding for a since-scrapped build for my brother.
 In playing Shadow of Mordor, it crashed a few times, and even a little Minecraft was using all 8GB of my RAM, so I decided it was time.
 The only hiccup was that my mobo only OC's RAM to reach 2400MHz, so I had to tinker with the settings in UEFI, but it seems to be working fine now, and I'm no longer getting crashes running Shadow of Mordor.
-I'm still running it at decreased graphics because of my GPU though;
+I'm still running it at decreased graphics because of my monitor being my 720p tv though;

 -added a WD Caviar Blue 1TB 64MB cache 7200rpm HDD for mass storage and backup;